RocketDerp/April14_2025/Important/Executive_Function_mental_burnout.md

 &nbsp;

-# Exectutive Function Mental Burnout
+# Executive Function Mental Burnout

-The fiction TV series "Mad Men" about Maddison Avenue, New York City.
-Students of Edward Berays, practitioners of Dr. Braham Brill.
+The fiction TV series "Mad Men" about Madison Avenue, New York City.
+Students of Edward Bernays, practitioners of Dr. Abraham Brill.
 Sigmund Freud theories applied to the Mass Mind (Edward Bernays NYC was family, cousin, to Sigmund Freud in Europe).

-Burnout of executive funtion
+Burnout of executive function

-And what you see when people practices deception and and are saturted with falsehoods in the brain - is that these men turn to secretaries.
+And what you see when people practices deception and and are saturated with falsehoods in the brain - is that these men turn to secretaries for help.
 Assistants to front-men, lead singers, staff, to execute.

 &nbsp;